 - But if you are looking to use up a bag of frozen peas or carrots, for example?
 Go for it.
 A handful of little potatoes lurking in the crisper drawer?
 In they go.

-- If you want to add a little more heft, you could also add some pulled chicken, or small pasta like ditalini or orzo.
+If you want to add a little more heft or protein, you could also add some pulled chicken, kidney beans or cannellini beans.
+A small pasta like ditalini or orzo would be good, too.
 White rice would work well, too.

-If you like authentic Italian minestrone soup, you’ll also like:
+If you like authentic Italian minestrone soup recipe, you’ll also like: